 Where Can You Pay With PayPal In Stores?

-Any store that takes one of the previously described methods — PayPal cards, PayPal NFC payments, or PayPal QR codes — can accept PayPal.
+Any store that takes one of the previously described methods — PayPal cards, NFC, or PayPal QR codes — can accept PayPal.
 In the case of PayPal cards, this means any store that takes Mastercard.

-Likewise, to accept NFC payments, merchants need to have the appropriate hardware — specifically, an NFC-capable credit card reader or terminal.
-Very few large retailers take PayPal QR codes, but some small business merchants may.
+Likewise, to accept NFC payments via Google Pay, merchants need to have the appropriate hardware — specifically, an NFC-capable credit card reader or terminal.

 Learn To Make The Most Of PayPal As A Business Or Customer

 PayPal offers an almost dizzying array of payment tools for both consumers and merchants, and it’s likely we’ll see the features list grow even longer in the future.
-PayPal’s recent agreement with Fiserv has expanded the functionality of the PayPal app and made it far more convenient to utilize PayPal in person.
+PayPal’s recent agreement with Fiserv has expanded the functionality of the PayPal app and made it far more convenient to utilize PayPal in person, including via Clover POS systems.

 Looking for more information on PayPal?
 Check out our deep dive into how PayPal differs from a traditional merchant account.